MobilityDB/MobilityDB-python/README.md

-# python-mobilitydb
+# MobilityDB-python
-python-mobilitydb is a database adapter to access [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB) from Python.
+MobilityDB-python is a database adapter to access [MobilityDB](https://github.com/MobilityDB/MobilityDB) from Python.
 It supports both the [psycopg2](https://github.com/psycopg/psycopg2) and the [asyncpg](https://github.com/MagicStack/asyncpg) adapters for PostgreSQL and uses the [postgis](https://github.com/tilery/python-postgis) adapter for PostGIS.

 Install